 b) The text is reflowable (unless it isn’t)

 While PDFs are literally impossible to edit, they still don’t qualify as ebooks: if you have ever tried reading a PDF on a tiny screen, you perfectly know why.
 You can’t change the layout: reading a PDF on an e-reader device is almost as uncomfortable as photographing a whole book and reading that (which is something none of us would ever do, obviously).
-PDF is the ideal format for print: it is designed with the exact paper size in mind.
+PDF is the ideal format for printed books: it is designed with the exact paper size in mind.
 It always looks like the print version.
 Never changes.

 Ebooks, on the other hand, are created in a format that changes shape according to the device you read it on.
 You will still have chapters and paragraphs, but the line breaks aren’t forced: it will always perfectly fill your screen.
 You expect websites change their layouts when you are looking at them from your tablet or phone; the same goes for epubs.